Nels22/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit  : displays the contents of your current directory

 2-bring_me_home : changes the working directory to the user's home directory

+3-listfiles3 : Dispys list of current directory contents in long format